-States whether school will enroll students from outside the county 8-10, 31-33 3, 17-19, 32- 2.
-Attendance 33, 48, 53, 70, 80, 95, 98, 114 Describes whether multiple sites will be included 13-14 Indicates proposed opening date(s) 13 Attendance requirements Includes length of school day and year 34 Submit for approval the specific means to be used for student attendance accounting and used for student attendance accounting and reporting, satisfactory to support state average daily attendance claims and to 95, 98 satisfy audits related to attendance that may be conducted 3.
-What it Means to be an Educated Person in the 21st 34-36 Century Objective of enabling pupils to become self- motivated, competent, lifelong learners 36 Clear list of general academic skills and qualities 25 important for an educated person 35 20-26, 34-46, 4.
-Description of How Learning Best Occurs 62-64, 55-57, Persuasive instructional design 102-113 20-23 Broad outline (not entire scope and) 20-21, 105, sequence) of the curriculum content 107-113 Description of instructional approaches and 20-23 strategies 20-23 Description of learning environment (e.g. 22-23, 102-104 traditional, independent study) Proposed program strongly aligned to school's mission 25-26 Affirmation or description of curriculum aligned to student performance standards 35, 62-64 Outline of plan or strategy to support students not 41 meeting pupil outcomes 41 Instructional design or strategies based upon 34-35 successful practice or research Instructional strategies for special education, English learners, etc. 36-46 Proposed program/curriculum reflects a focus on 35, 62-64 adopted CCSS and NGSS Ц 30, 02-04 Educational Program describes professional 55-57 development for teachers Minimal instructional time 2.4 Includes school calendar 34 34 Transitional Kindergarten program outlines 54 developmentally appropriate learning outcomes, using modified curriculum, specialized instruction, NA and assessment for all students (Only if Charter offers Kindergarten) 25 40 44 6.
-English Learner Services All eligible students enrolled in the charter school will 35-40, 44 receive appropriate English Learner services in 35 accordance with applicable state and federal law. - • • • • • • • • • • • • • • • • • • • • · ·
+A Educational Program Evidence Addresse d in Petition Page ?
+1. Targeted School Populations 13-15, 20-53 13-15, Age, grade levels and number of students 20-53 Number of students per class room 88-89 Maximum enrollment predicted for school 88-89 Type of desired student populations 10-11 33- 34 States whether school will enroll students from outside the district (if submitted as an appeal previously denied by a district) 71-72 States whether school will enroll students from outside the county 71-72 ?
+2. Attendance 111 Describes whether multiple sites will be included 18-19 Indicates proposed opening date(s) 18-19 ?
+Attendance requirements I Includes length of school day and year 35 Submit for approval the specific means to be used for student attendance accounting and reporting, satisfactory to support state average daily attendance claims and to satisfy audits related to attendance that may be conducted 83 ?
+3. What it Means to be an Educated Person in the 21 st Century 20-53 ?
+Objective of enabling pupils to become self- 20-53 motivated, competent, lifelong learners Clear list of general academic skills and qualities 320- 6 important for an educated person 53 ?
+4. Description of How Learning Best Occurs 24-27 Persuasive instructional design 24-27 ?
+Broad outline (not entire scope and sequence) of the curriculum content 27 ?
+Description of instructional approaches and strategies 20-23 ?
+Description of learning environment (e.g. traditional, independent study) 22-23, 102-104 ?
+Proposed program strongly aligned to school's mission 25-26 ?
+Affirmation or description of curriculum aligned to student performance standards 35, 62- 64 ?
+Outline of plan or strategy to support students not meeting pupil outcomes 41 ?
+Instructional design or strategies based upon successful practice or research 34-35 ?
+Instructional strategies for special education, English learners, etc. 36-46